Older houses are much less energy efficient and less comfortable than modern, energy efficient homes….

 Poorly installed insulation

 No insulation underneath the ground floor is another problem which makes older homes less energy efficient.
 Particularly in relation to houses with suspended timber ground floors.
 On average 7 – 10% of heat escapes through an uninsulated floor, but worse still, coldness enters our homes through the floor and draughts whip up through unsealed floor boards.
 No wonder it’s cold and less energy efficient in a house with nothing at all between you and the cold earth beneath.
-In an era of rising fuel costs and awareness, it is hard to believe that so many people still live in homes like this in the year 2015!
+In an era of rising fuel costs and awareness, it is hard to believe that so many people still live in homes like this!
 This ground floor arrangement is common place and people don’t realise just how bad it is – carpet covers a multitude.
 Take a look at the photo here to see a before and after in one of our recent renovations.
 This situation occurred in a beautiful Victorian house in South Dublin.
 No wonder the house was so draughty!

-After – Insulation installed between joists
+After – Insulation being installed between joists

 Old windows & doors … heat escaping and draughts getting in.